DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What might these lines do?**

+Change the colour of the box.

 **What happens if you change the numbers?**

+The numbers determine the composition of the Red, Green and Blue of the box.

 **What numbers are allowed / What numbers have an effect?**

+All of the numbers are allowed, numbers above 255 are defaulted to 255.

+Negative numbers are defaulted to 0.
+Changing numbers will change the shades.

 Look at this line: